respack-dev/wan2respack/docs/source/howtouse/ho-index.rst

   - Only norm-conserving pseudopotentials can work in RESPACK.
   - Perform the calculation at the irreducible k-points.

-2. Running wan2respack.py in pre-process mode
+2. Run wan2respack.py in pre-process mode

-  - Export k-points to be calculated to nscf-input and wannier90-input.
+  - Export k-points to be calculated to nscf-input and Wannier90-input.

-3. Generate Wannier functions by QE & Wannier90
+3. Generate Wannier functions by QE and Wannier90

   - Use the input files made by the previous step.